xC0dex/APIWeaver/README.md

 ```

 And that's it! 🎉 Your application now has a fully functional, AOT-compatible Swagger UI.
 Head to `/swagger` in your browser to check it out.
-For more advanced configuration options, check out the [documentation](docs/Getting-Started.md).
+For more examples and advanced configuration, check out the [documentation](docs/Getting-Started.md).

 ## 🛠️ Roadmap
-- More useful transformers for OpenAPI documents and operations.
+- More useful transformers for OpenAPI documents and operations
-- Support for more OpenAPI UIs
+- Support for additional OpenAPI UIs
-- Later: API client generation based on the generated OpenAPI document

 ## Contribution and Collaboration